FlowFuse/flowfuse/docs/install/dns-setup.md

 If you really can't run dnsmasq then there is a possible alternative.

-A really useful service called sslip.io allows you to test FlowForge even when you cannot use dnsmasq.
+A really useful service called sslip.io allows you to test FlowFuse even when you cannot use dnsmasq.
 You can read more about [sslip.io on their web site](https://sslip.io).

 You will need to set the `domain` entry in the `flowforge.yml` configuration file to the following pattern `172.17.0.1.sslip.io`.
 Don't forget to replace the IP address with the correct one for your configuration.